ERC-BPGC/QSTP_Robot-Automation-using-ROS_2021/WEEK 2/ASSIGNMENT.md

 Now write a third node which will subscribe to the topics */hello* and */world*, and publish the combined message 'Hello, World!' on the topic */helloworld*

 ## 2. Client - Service Model [10 points]
 Write a server which accepts a request with the state of the robot (x, y, theta) as well as the control commands (v, w).
-The server should have default values for dt (0.05) and timesteps n (50).
+The server should have default values (i.e. you can hard code them in the server code) for *dt* (0.05) and *timesteps n* (50).
 All these parameters are similar to the [week 1](http://https://github.com/ERC-BPGC/QSTP_Robot-Automation-using-ROS_2021/blob/main/WEEK%201/ASSIGNMENT.md "week 1") assignment.
 The server will return the intermeditate trajectory of the robot (similar to the last week's assignment).
 You can plot the trajectory in the client node.

 For a guide on services, look at Chapter 4 of Morgan Quigley.
 For more infor on messages, look at [this](http://http://wiki.ros.org/ROS/Tutorials/CreatingMsgAndSrv "this") link or page 39 of Morgan Quigley.
 You may use the code you have written in last week's assignment.